 FHIR API Integration

-FHIR R4 API design, SMART on FHIR apps, and Bulk FHIR export.
+FHIR R4 APIs, SMART on FHIR apps, and Bulk FHIR export.

-Explore FHIR API IntegrationConnect with every major EHR platform — Epic, Oracle Health, MEDITECH, eClinicalWorks, NextGen, and athenahealth.
+Explore FHIR API IntegrationConnect with every major EHR and EMR platform — Epic, Oracle Health, MEDITECH, eClinicalWorks, NextGen, athenahealth, and the Allscripts / Veradigm / Altera lineage.
 We build HL7 v2 interfaces, FHIR R4 APIs, and custom integrations that keep patient data flowing securely across your organization.

-We build SMART on FHIR applications that launch directly inside EHR workflows, giving clinicians embedded access to clinical decision support, patient engagement tools, and third-party data without leaving their EHR.
-Our apps support standalone and EHR-launch contexts across Epic, Oracle Health, and other SMART-enabled platforms.
+SMART on FHIR apps launch directly inside Epic Hyperspace, Oracle Health, and other SMART-enabled platforms — giving clinicians embedded access to decision support, patient engagement, or third-party data without leaving their workflow.
+OAuth + PKCE, launch context, standalone and EHR-launch modes.

-EHR data migration requires meticulous planning, validation, and cutover execution.
-We handle legacy system extraction, data cleansing, terminology mapping, and parallel testing to ensure zero data loss during EHR transitions.
-Our go-live support includes 24/7 monitoring, interface validation, and rapid issue resolution.
+EHR migrations require meticulous planning, validation, and cutover execution.
+We handle legacy extraction, data cleansing, terminology mapping, and parallel testing — then run 24/7 go-live support with interface validation and rapid issue resolution so clinical operations never miss a beat.

 Hands-on integration experience with the platforms that power most of U.S. healthcare — plus any system that speaks HL7 or FHIR.